kashperova/airbus-ship-detection/README.md

 After reading several papers, I came to the conclusion that in this case (satellite images with only 3 channels, rather small objects on training data), the architecture SWIN Transformer with YOLOv5 should work well [5].

-Some experiments with model based on this architecture <i>will be</i> saved in <a href="https://github.com/kashperova/swin-yolov5-airbus-ship-detection">this repository</a>.

 I did not have time to implement this solution, as I spent a lot of time building a pipeline for data augmentation.
 At the beginning, I decided to use albumentations and opencv libraries,